Matheus Machado (footballer, born 2003)

-Matheus Machado Ferreira (born 13 March 2003 in Porto Alegre city) is a Brazilian professional footballer who plays as a forward for Bulgarian First League club Ludogorets Razgrad on loan from Saudi Pro League club Al-Fateh.
+Matheus Machado Ferreira (born 13 March 2003 in Porto Alegre city) is a Brazilian professional footballer who plays as a forward for Zalaegerszegi.

 Career

 Born in Porto Alegre, Machado played for Grêmio and Nacional SP in his youth such.

 On 17 January 2023, Machado joined Cherno More Varna in Bulgaria.
 On 21 April, he made his debut for the club in a 2–0 away win over Botev Vratsa.
 Twelve days later, scored his first goal for Cherno More in his third league appearance for the club, in a 2–2 against Arda Kardzhali.

 On 1 September 2023, Machado joined Belgian club Zulte Waregem, for an undisclosed fee believed to be around €500 000.

 On 31 January 2025, Machado joined Saudi Arabian club Al-Fateh on a three-and-a-half year deal.

 On 31 July 2025, Machado joined Bulgarian First League team Ludogorets Razgrad on a season-long loan, with an option of signing on a permanent basis at the end of the 2025–26 season.